UltraMessaging/um_troubleshoot/README.md

 example applications and captures monitoring data (in "lbmmon.log") and packets (in "test.pcap").

+To reproduce approximately the same results:
-You can also run "tst.sh", but will need to make changes for your environment to the files "demo.cfg", "mon.cfg", and "lbmrd.xml".
+* Edit the files "demo.cfg", "mon.cfg", and "lbmrd.xml", making
+changes for your environment.
+* Make a copy of "lbm.sh" into your home directory, making changes for your environment.
+* Run "tst.sh"

 An important part of the test is the line:
 ````